LTRT-AAAI26/LTRT/README.md

 # Inference & Reproduction Steps on LOL-v1 Dataset

+This section demonstrates the effectiveness of the proposed **LTRT plugin** when integrated into existing architectures.
+By comparing the baseline UNet and our LTRT+UNet, we show that LTRT improves both quantitative (PSNR/SSIM) and qualitative (visual clarity and structure) performance on the LOL-v1 dataset.
 To reproduce the experimental results of LTRT + UNet on the LOL-v1 dataset, follow the steps below.

 1. **Directory Structure**